Bristol Resident Michael Rielly Named to the Santa Claus Hall of Fame

-Michael Rielly spreads Christmas cheer by making appearances as Santa Claus for local children or families in need.
+Bristol resident Michael Rielly spreads Christmas cheer by making appearances as Santa Claus in Rhode Island for local children or families in need.

 There’s a real life Santa Claus living right here in Rhode Island.
 Michael Rielly is from Bristol, Rhode Island, and through his nonprofit named after his grandfather, the James D. Rielly Foundation, he donates his time and talent to those who are in need by making appearances as Santa Claus.
 Michael Rielly has just been inducted into the prestigious International Santa Claus Hall of Fame for his charitable contributions and community efforts.

 Representing Santa is a Rielly family tradition that was started by Michael’s grandfather, James D. Rielly, during the Great Depression.
-This year, Michael established a nonprofit in his grandfather’s name to preserve his legacy and continue his work of spreading holiday cheer.
-According to the James D. Rielly Foundation website, jdrfoundation.org, “In 1928 at the age of nineteen, Jim Rielly appeared as Santa Claus for a family living in an abandoned chicken coop.
+In 2017, Michael established a nonprofit in his grandfather’s name to preserve his legacy and continue his work of spreading holiday cheer.
+According to the James D. Rielly Foundation website, jdrfoundation.org, “In 1927 at the age of nineteen, Jim Rielly appeared as Santa Claus for a family living in an abandoned chicken coop.
 For more than sixty years, he would bring cheer to orphanages, hospitals, nursing homes, schools, churches, charitable organizations, military bases and the Rhode Island State House.”

 After Jim Rielly died in 1991, grandson Michael Rielly took over the tradition.
 Michael’s first appearance as the Jolly Old Elf was actually in the third grade in 1971, and now, forty-eight years later, he’s known around the Ocean State and Southeastern Massachusetts for bringing joy to those who need it.
 Jim Rielly was inducted into the International Santa Claus Hall of Fame in 2010, as one of the first to be recognized, and now grandson Michael joins him.